santiment/academy/src/docs/metrics/mean-coin-age/mean-coin-age-technical.md

 ```

 However, our age consumed metric is measured in days.
 If we want the delta TCT
-to be measured in seconds the formula is
+to be measured in seconds, the formula is

 ```sql
 age_consumed*86400 + dt*circulation_delta_20y